ethyca/fides/docs/fides/docs/tutorial/system.md

 # Annotate the System

-Now that you've built out the underlying database that describes how and what type of data is stored, include the database in application-level "systems", another critical Fidesctl resource.
+Now that you've built out the underlying database that describes how and what type of data is stored, include the database in application-level "systems", another critical fidesctl resource.

 This app contains a single Flaskr Web Application system resource.
 Create a `system` resource to annotate it by adding a `flaskr_system.yml` file to the `fides_resources` directory.